MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 Now the define setting command will allow you to define as many settings as you would like.
 When your done choose 'e' to exit.

-Here is an example Setting Definition file for some user settings:
+Here is the Setting Definition file for some example user settings:

 ```yaml
 User: